7 Ways to Check Email Address Owners

 3. CRM Auto-enrichment Tools

-Many CRM systems have data enrichment features or artificial intelligence (AI) capabilities that automatically keep contact information up-to-date.
-These tools work by monitoring publicly listed information, such as a company website’s contact page and social media profiles where data, including the email address, is constantly updated.
+Many CRM platforms have data enrichment features or artificial intelligence (AI) capabilities that automatically keep contact information up to date.
+These tools work by monitoring publicly listed information, and include a company website’s contact page and social media profiles where data, including the email address, is constantly updated.

-The main benefit of this method to check email address owners is the automation capabilities.
-Rather than manually searching on Google or Facebook, let the CRM feature do it for you.
+The main benefit of this method of email address lookup is the automation capabilities.
+Instead of manually searching on Google or Facebook, let the CRM feature do it for you.
 Freshsales is a CRM system that combines its auto-enrichment tool with its AI feature, called Freddy AI.
 On a contact profile, users can enter an email address and have the remainder of the profile enriched with all other data and web links associated with that address.

 If you are a Google Chrome user, you’ll love this particular method for how to trace an email address to its owner.
 Browser extensions such as FullContact compile robust information from your Gmail accounts.
-Whether you receive an email from a new contact or just do an email search, this Chrome extension pulls in other information from the web such as their job title, company, phone number, and social media links.
+Whether you receive an email from a new contact or just do an email owner lookup, this tool pulls in other information from the web such as their job title, company, phone number, and social media links.

-An alternative Chrome-extension option is also the supplemental tool available in Copper CRM.
-Similar to FullContact, you are able to do email address searches or have data compiled as messages are received from new addresses.
+An alternative Chrome extension option is the supplemental tool available in Copper CRM.
+Similar to FullContact, you can look up email address owners or have data compiled as messages are received from new addresses.
 The main difference here is that Copper is also a full CRM system that can manage leads, contacts, tasks, opportunities, and projects in one platform.

 5. Trace the IP Address